 What is whole life insurance?

 Buying life insurance is one of the most important financial decisions you can make for your family’s future.
-If you should die, life insurance pays money (called a “death benefit”) your loved ones can use to cover your funeral expenses, pay bills, and afford the things you want them to have.
+If you should die, life insurance pays money (called a “death benefit”) your loved ones could use to cover your funeral expenses, pay bills, and even possibly afford the things you want them to have.

-Whole life insurance is one of two major types of life insurance you can buy.
+Whole life insurance is one of two major types of life insurance you could buy.
 (The other is called “term life.”)
-Like nearly every kind of life insurance, the purpose of whole life is to protect your family financially when you aren’t around.
+Like nearly every kind of life insurance, the purpose of whole life is to help protect your family when you aren’t around.

 So how is whole life different from other types of life insurance?
 Whole life insurance is permanent life insurance designed to last your whole life (just like the name says).
 Here are some of its other features: